 Since the Middle Ages, thousands of Bhutan's poorest children have lived and learned in monasteries.
 More than 4,000 children live and study in monasteries across the country, usually sent by parents who can't afford to feed their large families or pay for the uniforms and textbooks required by government schools.
 Officially, the monasteries take children aged seven and older.
 In reality, many take children as young as five when they have nowhere else to go.

 We went to Mani Dhoendrup Lobdra with some supplies, such as food and sports goods.
-This school got started in 2003, and its name was derived from the Mani (prayer) Doendrup (wish fulfilling).
-Every morning, students get up early at 5AM to take Puja, acts are generally performed daily to express "honor, worship and devotional attention".
+This school got started in 2003, and its name was derived from the Mani (prayer) and Doendrup (wish fulfillment).
+Every morning, students get up early at 5 AM to take Puja, acts are generally performed daily to express "honor, worship, and devotional attention".

 Although this game was not as wonderful and formal as the professional ones, it was an unforgettable game for these students.
-David, Assistant Sales Manager, is a volunteer of this visit, and he said that playing with these students was one of the most pleasant moments in this Bhutan trip.
+David, Assistant Sales Manager, is a volunteer on this visit, and he said that playing with these students was one of the most pleasant moments of this Bhutan trip.
 "Most of the time, these children are very quiet since they embrace Buddhism.
 However, playing football enables them to release their nature," David said.

 We believe that with everyone's efforts, these students will create more happiness in Bhutan.